Advertisement

 - **Contact Information**

 This is your chance to shine.
-Be sure to include:
+Ensure you include:

-- **Statistics**: Quantitative data is crucial.
-Quarterbacks should list passing yards, touchdowns, and completion rates, while defensive players should highlight tackles and interceptions.
-Consider a quarterback from **Bishop Gorman** in Nevada who threw for over 3,000 yards last season.
-How many players can make that claim?
-Look — your numbers must stand out!
+- **Statistics**: Quantitative data is paramount.
+Quarterbacks should provide passing yards, touchdowns, and completion rates, while defensive players should detail tackles and interceptions.
+Look — consider the quarterback from **Bishop Gorman** in Nevada who threw for over 3,000 yards last season.
+How many can boast that?

-- **Honors and Awards**: Don’t hesitate to mention All-Conference selections, All-State recognitions, or any accolades that emphasize your talent and commitment.
+- **Honors and Awards**: Make sure to highlight All-Conference selections, All-State accolades, or any other recognitions that demonstrate your talent and commitment.

-- **Game Film**: Provide a link to your highlight reel on platforms like **Hudl** or **YouTube**.
-Coaches should easily access your most impressive plays.
+- **Game Film**: Link to your highlight reel on platforms like **Hudl** or **YouTube**.
+Coaches should have easy access to your most impressive plays.

-Ideally, your resume should stretch one to two pages.
-Coaches sift through numerous resumes, so clarity is essential.
-Use bullet points for a quick overview of your standout attributes, ensuring evaluators quickly grasp what sets you apart.
+Ideally, your resume should be concise, spanning one to two pages.
+Coaches sift through countless submissions, making clarity essential.
+Bullet points can create a quick overview of your standout attributes, allowing evaluators to grasp what makes you unique without wading through dense text.

 Highlighting Academic Excellence